cakephp/docs/en/controllers.rst

     The ``$name`` attribute should be set to the name of the controller.
 Usually this is just the plural form of the primary model the controller uses.
-This property is not required, but saves CakePHP from inflecting it::
+This property can be omitted, but saves CakePHP from inflecting it::

         // $name controller attribute usage example
         class RecipesController extends AppController {
            public $name = 'Recipes';
         }

 $components, $helpers and $uses
 -------------------------------